catherineisonline/pizza-time-with-react/README.md

 - [ ] Total amount of items
 - [ ] Total price
 - [ ] Buttons to cart/checkout page
+- [ ] Disable cart overlay on mobile version and direct the visitor straight to the cart page

 #### Blog